 ADCdual01A parameters can be set either by jumper setup (referred to as a parallel programming in the device's data sheet) or by SPI interface.
 SPI interface has been chosen for our system, because of the parallel programming's lack of options (test pattern output setup for example).

-Complete schematic diagram of ADCdual01A module board is included in the appendix.
+Figure 2.4 shows realized ADCdual01A module.
+Complete schematic diagram of ADCdual01A module board is included in Appendix A.